 - Start by taking other courses you’re interested in: Not only is this important competitor and opportunity analysis, but it also gives you an idea of how a course could or should look and feel.
 What’s the pacing like?
 Is it via email, video, in-person chats?
 Once you understand how you want your course to look, it’s time to decide what it should include.
 Those same courses are a great starting place.
 How can you make your course better or more interesting?
 Do you have experience others don’t?

 - Choose your niche and check for demand: The golden course combination is when you can find an in-demand niche that aligns with your skills and unique experiences.
-A great way to do this is to use Google Trends and Google’s Keyword Planner to look for average monthly search volume for keywords related to your proposed course content.
+A great way to do this is to use Google Trends, Google’s Keyword Planner and other key blogging tools (like my free blog planner template) to do keyword research and look for average monthly search volume for keywords related to your proposed course content.
 Are people actively looking for high-quality information about this subject?
 Of course, if you’re already creating content for a blog, coaching service, or a site like Medium, you can test demand this way for free just like Bryan did.

 - Create a killer course experience: With your course validated and in the works, you need to figure out how people will take it.
-Most course creators choose to host their courses from their own websites.
+Most course creators choose to host their courses (after going down the path of learning how to make a website) on their own blogs.
 This way, they get all the value of bringing customers back to their site on a regular basis.
 I host my own courses from a subdomain on my own site so I can easily add more.
 The course experience is incredibly important as well.
 And after trying most of the solutions, I highly recommend Teachable—an online platform designed specifically for courses.

 - Build your audience on a course community: If you’re just getting started building an audience for yourself and want to leverage communities already actively looking for content you can choose to host and sell your online course on a site like Skillshare or Udemy.
 These are easy, cost-effective ways to build an audience and test your niche to see if there’s demand for it.